WUK-SR/banner_magic/README.md

 Inside the parentheses of the function, add the parameters that you want dynamicly added to the html code.
 In this example we are using the parameters `Name`, `Age` and `Location`.

 Using `template literals - ${VARIABLE}`, you can inject the parameters into the html code where desiered.

+***NOTE* - Due to the fact that most generated html assers are small in size, it is offten easier to use inline styling to keep things consistant and simple.**